-You may have heard about the 100 Years of Magic event and wondered what it was.
-"Surely, Disney World can't be 100 years old," you may be thinking.
-You are correct.
-It opened in 1971.
+Perhaps you heard about the 100 Years of Magic event and wondered what it was.
+"Surely, Disney World can't be 100 years old," you may have thought.
+You would be correct.
+The Florida resort opened in 1971.

 100 Years of Magic was a resort-wide celebration at Walt Disney World that honored the 100th anniversary of Walt Disney's birth.
 It kicked off on October 1, 2001 and continued through the end of 2002.
-Most of the activity was focused on Disney-MGM Studios (now known as Disney's Hollywood Studios), but all four parks debuted new parades to mark the occasion.
+Most of the activities were based at Disney-MGM Studios (now known as Disney's Hollywood Studios), but all four parks debuted new parades to mark the occasion.

-The event offered a good opportunity to pay tribute to the man who started it all.
-It also served to put a human face on the corporate Disney juggernaut, especially for young children who may not have known that there actually was a Walt Disney.
+The event paid tribute to the man who started it all.
+It also served to put a human face on the corporate Disney juggernaut, especially for young adults and children who may not have known that Walt Disney was an actual person.

-In the last years of his life, Disney obsessed over Project X -- what later became Walt Disney World.
+In the last years of his life, Disney obsessed over Project X—what later became Walt Disney World.
 The One Man's Dream exhibit included a master plan he sketched of the property.
-"It's one of the few things Walt actually drew since he stopped drawing Mickey Mouse in the 1920s," said Marty Sklar, then the creative head of Walt Disney Imagineering, a veteran of the company, and one of the few remaining who worked alongside Disney.
-"It's particularly appropriate that we honor him at Walt Disney World."
+"It's one of the few things Walt actually drew since he stopped drawing Mickey Mouse in the 1920s," said Marty Sklar, then the creative head of Walt Disney Imagineering.
+A veteran of the company, Sklar was one of the few remaining employees who worked alongside Disney when the 100 Years of Magic event took place.
+He has since passed away.
+"It's particularly appropriate that we honor him at Walt Disney World," Sklar added.

 The gallery lead to a theater that showed a short film about Walt Disney.
 As a highly public figure, Disney left reams of audio interviews and documentary footage.
 Through the archived material, he served as the narrator for his own life story.